3dgeo-heidelberg/vapc/how_to.md

   * eigenvalues
   * geometric_features

-To compute new attributes one could define a list similar to this for the config file:
+The computation of additional/new attributes can be requested in the config file like this:

 ```json
 "calculate":[